 - You constantly check the notifications

-- The thought of being disconnected from the Internet send you into the momentaraly panic.
+- The thought of being disconnected from the Internet sends you into the momentarily panic.

 Do you think there is a way to come out of this?